EmreTaha/STAMP/README.md

 ## Citation

-Please consider citing TC paper if it is useful for you:
+Please consider citing the paper if it is useful for you:

 ```
 ```